-There are many animals in Namibia to see.
-We have travelled to this country in Southern Africa several times and also went on some safaris where we saw the great wildlife there.
+There are so many wild animals in Namibia to encounter and see when going on safari or simply exploring the huge country.
+We have travelled several times to this beautiful country in Southern Africa and also went on some safaris where we experienced the great wildlife in Namibia.
 On this page, we will show you some pictures and tell you some interesting facts about the Namibian animals.

-Many endangered animal species can found in Namibia like the African Wild Dog, the Black and White Rhino, the Oribi (below) and the Puku (right).
+Many endangered animal species can found in Namibia such as the African Wild Dog, the Black and White Rhino, the Oribi and the much smaller Puku.

 Photo credits on animals in Namibia page: Own images and Shutterstock images.